pcboy/FWP/README.md

 Usage: $> jsonarry.rb \<FILES\>

 Take files containing a list of json hashmaps separated by \n and make it an array of json hashmaps.

+# backup\_android.sh / restore\_android.sh
+Two bash scripts to backup restore an android device (you need root and adb of course)